hartmaj2/hartmaj2.github.io/index.md

 1. General - simply about life
 2. Mathematics - about my most belowed subject
 3. Sports - mostly thoughts considering climbing or swimming technique or philosophy

+## Why this page looks so ugly?

+Lets say I just like to keep things simple.
+Sometimes less is more.